CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Implementation and Empirical Evaluation

+There are very few implementations of cyclic proof systems, and their performance with equational goals is not well understood.
+The \textsc{Cyclist} system~\cite{brotherston2012generic}, which is certainly the most developed, is known to have difficulty with equational reasoning and has issues with the verification of cycles~\cite{stratulat2019efficient}.
+The primary objective of this evaluation is to demonstrate that our system, although simple, is reasonably efficient, avoiding a bottleneck in cycle verification.

-We have tested the tool against a benchmarks suit of 85 induction problems concerning natural numbers, lists, and trees.
-There were originally used to test the IsaPlanner tool~\cite{dixon2003isaplanner}.
-For each problem, 1 \dots 85, \cref{tab:Results} includes the time taken to complete when successful over an average of 10 runs.
-We omit problems 5, 16, 26, 27, 59, 60, 62, 63, 70, 71, 76, 77 which are out of scope since they concern conditional equations.
-The remaining problems not listed in the table were in scope but our tool could not solve them.
-These results were obtained on a 2.20GHz Intel\textregistered{} Core\texttrademark{} i5--5200U with 4 cores and 7.5GB RAM.
-Out of the 71 properties in scope, 43 were solved, which is 51\% of the total.
-The elapsed time measured in ms, ``Total'' varied significantly from less than a millisecond to several seconds with an average of 0.39ms.
+We tested the tool against a standard benchmark suite of 85 induction problems concerning natural numbers, lists, and trees, originally used to test the IsaPlanner tool~\cite{dixon2003isaplanner}.
+Since none of these concern mutual induction explicitly, we also designed a small number of problems around the representation of annotated, mutually recursive syntax trees, as shown in the introduction.
+The results were obtained as an average of 10 runs on a 2.20GHz Intel\textregistered{} Core\texttrademark{} i5--5200U with 4 cores and \SI{7.5}{GB} RAM.

+The number of IsaPlanner benchmark problems solved in a given time bound is plotted in \cref{fig:Results}.
+The tool was able to solve 44 of the problems (13 were not in scope as they concerned conditional equations), with 40 of those solvable in under \SI{100}{ms}.
+The average time for solvable IsaPlanner benchmarks was \SI{129}{ms}.
+All the mutual induction problems were solved in \SI{5.3}{ms} on average.